 Invoice a Z9 to Acme Hardware – The pricing logic does the following…

 a.
 Check the PriceAs Customers matrix to search for a result based on the part number, group or subgroup.
 If found use that

 b.
 Check this Customers Matrix to search for a result based on the part number, group or subgroup.
 If found override point A

 c.
 If no result found so far check Customer PriceLevel and use that

 d.
 If Price Level is Blank use Price A

 Sorry this resource has been removed from the Internet.
 We will keep searching for a replacement

 MU% = (Sell – Cost) / Cost

-Percentage Price Change can be used to adjust Cost, Sell, Promo or Future Pricing in Bulk, saving you Hours of detailed work.
-A likely scenario for this would be where you would like increase the selling price of a product range, create a Future Price or even Adjust the Current Cost from a supplier price increase.
-Check out this video…
+It can be used to adjust Costs, Selling Prices, Price Levels, Promo or Future Pricing in Bulk, saving you Hours of detailed work.
+A likely scenario for this would be where you would like to Make your Price Level for Trade Customers = Cost + 30% for Group “BRAKES” and Subgroup “PADS” from Supplier “ACME” Check out the video below…